caeserlettuce/dapug-console/README.md

     - [x] make a command where you can sign up with a new account (using cache data)

   - [ ] my own version of wordle except it uses annoyingly long words
+    - i think im gonna rewrite most of this wordle game because it is very stupid and dumb
+    - i'm going to push this repo real fast so i can revert to this one if i screw everything up

 ### random notes